UrbanCompass/bitrise-step-mussel/README.md

 Mussel introduces a quick and simple way to test Push Notifications and Universal Links which route to any specific features within your iOS app.

+Checkout the `Mussel` framework for use within your iOS projects: https://github.com/UrbanCompass/Mussel

 ##  How It Works:

 1. An Engineer triggers XCUITests in XCode manually or through your Continuous Integration platform of choice.
 2. Mussel Server boots up along with the iOS Simulator.
 3. A Test Case triggers a Push Notification or Universal Link Test Case
 4. The Test Case sends a payload containing Push Notification or Universal Link data via POST Request.
 5. Server runs respective xcrun simctl command for Push Notifications or Universal Links.
 6. The command presents a Push Notification or launches a Universal Link within the iOS Simulator.

 ## How to use this Step